eileenowang/LabourMarketOutcomes/README.md

 Labeling of bars- The labeling of bars helps viewers be able to accurately assess "high" and "low" income without havingto look at the scale on the bottom of chart.

 # Summary of my process
+When I first saw the data visualization on the Statistics Canada website, I thought to myself "it's an interesting topic and the visualization already looks good".
+But then, when I compared the amount of insightful information in the actual dataset vs. what was visualized, I realized there is actually many missed opportunities - the biggest ones being: 1) The chance to compare and contrast income within both the same field of study but different educational qualification, and 2) different fields of study but same educational qualification.

+To help me think through some potential ideas to better visualize, I sketched some potential options on paper.
+This helps me avoid relying on pre-made charts online or through Tableau.
+Next, I ran them through a friend, who gave me some pros and cons of the ideas I generated.
+In one case (with option 1), telling me that it actually makes no sense.
+But in my mind it did... so I'm glad I asked my friend to look at it!

+The feedback received from my initial ideas gave me enough reasons to pursue Option 2, and create my solution in Tableau.
+With my version 1 of solution done, I asked another friend to review my chart.
+My friend immediately started voicing insights he gathered from looking at my chart, which I thought was a good sign.
+He then commented on some opportunities to improve, which I took back and used as a base to create version 2 of my solution.

 # Sources
 Original data and initial visualization obtained from: